 Rattlesnake Beans

 The Rattlesnake Bean variety is a vigorous pole bean that grows up to 10′ tall.
 When cooked, the beans are green with purple lines that fade away.
-The long beans have a tender texture that cans and freezes well.
+The long beans have a tender texture for canning and freeze well.

 When to Harvest Rattlesnake Beans